zama-ai/concrete/docs/core-features/extensions.md

 # Extensions

-**Concrete** supports native Python and NumPy operations as much as possible, but not everything in Python or NumPy is available.
-Therefore, we provide some extensions ourselves to improve your experience.
+This document introduces some extensions of **Concrete**, including functions for wrapping univariate and multivariate functions, performing convolution and maxpool operations, creating encrypted arrays, and more.

 ## fhe.univariate(function)

-Allows you to wrap any univariate function into a single table lookup:
+Wraps any univariate function into a single table lookup:

 ```python
 import numpy as np